 Statement on Racial Equity

-After five years of grantmaking and considerable deliberation, the Sustainable Arts Foundation has decided to promote racial equity in the arts.
-Starting in Fall 2016, at least half of our awards will go to applicants of color.
+Since fall of 2016, at least half of our awards have gone to applicants of color.
 For more on our process, please read our article, I Once Was Blind: Acknowledging Race in Granting to Individuals.

 We have been motivated in part by the leadership of Grantmakers in the Arts and their compelling 2015 statement, “Racial Equity in Arts Philanthropy.”
 We are also disheartened by recent current events showing that despite progress, our country still suffers from persistent structural racism.

-We have been collecting statistics about the racial and ethnic identities of our applicants for three years.
+We have been collecting statistics about the racial and ethnic identities of our applicants since 2013.
 According to this data, roughly 20% of our applicants identify as persons of color (African, Latino/a, Asian, Arab, and Native American).
 However we have decided that simply matching these statistics is not enough: we will give at least half our awards to these applicants as a commitment to increasing diversity.

 In addition, we also intend to more carefully and deliberately publicize our grants to artists and writers of color.